npmcdn-to-unpkg-bot/blog/posts/back-to-basics.md

 - __mistune__ - Everybody loves markdown
 - __gitpython__ - For deploying to gh-pages

 It honestly took more time to make it pretty than to code it.
 You can check it out in [GitHub](https://github.com/marksteve/blog).
-Right now, it can only handle markdown files.
-In the future, I want it to handle arbitrary html so I can do fancy schmancy javascript.
+Right now, it can only handle plain markdown files.
+In the future, I want it to render [literate code](https://en.wikipedia.org/wiki/Literate_programming) so I can do fancy schmancy javascript walkthroughs.